sn3p/MvReporter/README.md

 Should you get the Source Edition (Marked with "SE" at the top of the file), which includes a Source folder in addition to System and Web, you agree NOT to remove the ad from any of the included source files and ANY other decompiled source files you get by other methods.

-Also, I am not a perfect programmer by far for unrealscript.
-I do not know weither or not the modifications contained in this will impact, effect, or otherwise alter performance of servers.
+Also, I (Altgamer) am not a perfect programmer by far for UnrealScript.
+I do not know whether or not the modifications contained in this will impact, effect, or otherwise alter performance of servers.

 Should you choose to distribute this, you may NOT resell, sell or other means collect ANY money from this in ANY way.
-Weither it be affiliated by including this actor with something else, or by itself.
-You may distribute this for FREE so long as this readme and all source/compiled files remain UNCHANGED, intact and included in the distribution file.
+Whether it be affiliated by including this actor with something else, or by itself.
+You may distribute this for FREE so long as this README and all source/compiled files remain UNCHANGED, intact and included in the distribution file.

-**By using this, you agree to this weither or not you have read this.**
+**By using this, you agree to this whether or not you have read this.**
 (And if it does try to take over the world, It's your problem.)